laboon/CS1699/course-info.md

 Lecture attendance is not required, but is STRONGLY recommended.
 The instructor will try to ensure that all information on the exams will be available via slides, but simply reading them may be insufficient to understand the concepts thoroughly.
+The textbook for this class is still being written.

 Presence for the mid-term and final exam are REQUIRED.
 They will be individually re-scheduled only in the event of an emergency.
 If you